GluuFederation/docs-gluu-server-prod/docs/source/installation-guide/install-debian.md

 # Debian Installation

+!!! note
+    The Gluu Server Debian distribution has been deprecated in version 4.3.

 ## Overview
 Single-node Gluu Server Linux packages are available for Debian 9 and 10.
 Follow the instructions below: